shakedGoffer/Expense-tracker_reactProject/README.md

-# Cash View: money/expense tracker (React)
+# CashVue: money/expense tracker (React)

 ## Using CashVue [](https://shakedgoffer.github.io/Expense-tracker_reactProject/)
 You can use CashVue as a website at [this link](https://shakedgoffer.github.io/Expense-tracker_reactProject/).
-Or install  the app in the Play Store at [this link](https://play.google.com/store/apps/details?id=com.examplecashvue.app)
+Or install  the app in the Play Store at [this link](https://play.google.com/store/apps/details?id=com.examplecashvue.app).
+> [!IMPORTANT]
+> The app uses intenal storeg to save your data, therfor the data is only avilable in your device and if you uninstall the app, all your data will be permanently deleted !.

 ## About CashVue []()